culveyhouse/tradingview-indicator-1/README.md

 # tradingview-indicator-1
-This is a TradingView strategy/indicator in Pine v6 called "Impulse-Pullback Replay"
+This is a TradingView strategy/indicator in Pine v6 called "Impulse-Pullback Replay".
+It hunts for a large impulse candle with elevated volume, then waits for a pullback into the 50–70% zone of that candle before entering in the impulse direction.

 ## Usage